plone/documentation/adapt-and-extend/theming/resourceregistry.rst

 The legacy bundle
 -----------------

-Code which cannot migrated to use RequireJS or uses RequireJS in a way, which is incompatible with Plone's use of it (e.g. it's using it's own RequireJS setup) can be included in the legacy bundle.
+Code which cannot migrated to use RequireJS or uses RequireJS in a way, which is incompatible with Plone's use of it (e.g. it's using its own RequireJS setup) can be included in the legacy bundle.

 .. note::

-    Some JavaScript use it's own setup of RequireJS.
+    Some JavaScript use its own setup of RequireJS.
     Others - like Leaflet 0.7 or DataTables 1.10 - try to register themselves for RequireJS which lead to the infamous "mismatched anonymous define" errors (see below).
     You can register those scripts in the legacy bundle.
     The ``define`` and ``require`` methods are unset before these scripts are included in the output and reset again after all scripts have been included.